kemitchell/square-one-forms/confidentiality-ip.md

 ### State License Exceptions

-If you work in a state with laws that limit the _Intellectual Property Rights_ that terms like these can license to the company, such as Utah title 34 chapter 39, the license does cover those _Intellectual Property Rights_.
+If you work in a state with laws that limit the _Intellectual Property Rights_ that terms like these can license to the company, such as Utah title 34 chapter 39, the license does not cover those _Intellectual Property Rights_.

 ### Scope of License